insin/control-panel-for-youtube/README.md

 ### UI tweaks

 - Tidy Guide sidebar 🖥️
-- Hide Explore button 📱
+- Hide Explore button in Home 📱
 - Hide categories in Home
+- Use grid view for Subscriptions (portrait only) 📱
 - Hide channel list in Subscriptions 📱
 - Hide Open App links 📱
 - Hide Search with your voice